louisstow/doc.sproute.io/users.md

 # Users

-Sproute comes with User Accounts straight out of the box.
-To make use of them you should create some front-end HTML to send requests to the following end-points.
+Sproute comes with User Accounts straight out-of-the-box.
+To make use of them you should create some [pages](/docs/pages) to send requests to the following end-points.

 ### POST /api/login
 - `name`: Username of the account.